 06 of 11

-A nice, unusual mosaic tile (1 by 2 inch) from Dal-Tile's Coastal Keystones line installed on both the front and top of this bathroom counter.
+A nice, unusual mosaic tile (1x2 inch) from Dal-Tile's Coastal Keystones line installed on both the front and top of this bathroom counter.
 This is a glass tile with shimmers of gold and purple to give your bathroom the feel of an oceanside sunset.
-The 1-inch dimension allows for greater flexibility with countertops of varying depth.
+The one-inch dimension allows for greater flexibility with countertops of varying depth.

 You will want to install small tiles with caution.
 The issue is the seams between the tiles.
 Seams tend to act as little valleys that accumulate crumbs and, if you're not careful, dirt and grime.
 As such, you'll tend to find this type of application in bathrooms more than in kitchens.
 One solution is to lay larger tiles.
 The only issue with that: larger tiles tend to look ungainly in small spaces.